Our vision is to advance composting technologies, practices,

 International Compost Awareness Week (ICAW)

-Since its inception, the ICAW has been administered by the USCC.
+Since its inception, the ICAW has been administrated in the United States by USCC.
 The Programs goal has been to educate the public about the value of compost and the need to use compost to improve soils and water quality.
 Since one of the goals of the CCREF is to provide education that forwards the use of compost, the program was moved to the CCREF at the beginning of 2016 and planning for the 2017 ICAW program are will be available on this web site later this year.

 Second Grant Award to Composting Council Research and Education Foundation to Fund Development of a Professional Composter Certification Program